flosskosova/foss4g-2023/_pages/_content/register.md

 It will take place on June 27 2023
 The fee, is € 50,00

-The fee includes:
 The fee includes the participation to the B2B event including a presentation by sponsors and a standing dinner where you have a chance to meet potential clients and partners.
-Each sponsor will also be able to invite one or more of his customers to participate to the B2B event according to the sponsorship level.
+Each sponsor will also be able to invite one or more of their customers to participate to the B2B event according to the sponsorship level.
 &nbsp;
 #### Social programme